 Once a detailed proposal and design were completed, applications for permits and licences were made to Pembrokeshire County Council, Pembrokeshire Coast National Park Authority, Natural Resources Wales and Milford Haven Port Authority in Wales; and to An Bord Pleanála, the Department of Housing, Planning and Local Government – Foreshore Unit and the Commission for the Regulation of Utilities, in Ireland.

-Core consents were obtained in 2021 and preparations are under way for the start of construction in early 2022.
+Core consents were obtained in 2021 and onshore construction work started in January 2022.
 Construction is expected to take approximately two and a half years.